Fil88/Fil88.github.io/_posts/2021-07-01-Entering-the-Covenant-C2C.md

   <img src="/assets/posts/2021-07-01-Entering-the-Covenant-C2C/cov2.JPG">
 </p>

-- Inserted an additional header at the top so that the base64 encoded string for User-Agent was not appearing directly after the connect URL.
+- Inserted an additional header at the top so that the base64 encoded string for `User-Agent` was not appearing directly after the connect URL.

-- Modified User-Agent String
+- Modified `User-Agent` string

 Now when we regenerate the __Binary__ __Launcher__ and scan it with __ThreatCheck__, that particular detection is gone, but we get another one.